isomerpages/sndgo-corp/media-hub/press-releases/_posts/2023-07-11-post-Eight Winning Innovations to Drive Urban Sustainability in Jurong Lake District.md

 The solution could be potentially test-bedded at a rehabilitation clinic in Ng Teng Fong General Hospital to assess the performance of the AHU in meeting thermal comfort and energy efficiency outcomes.

-**Challenge Statement 4:**<br>
+##### Challenge Statement 4:
 How might we design a digital solution that can collect, aggregate and report waste data from large commercial properties?

 (Sponsored by CapitaLand)

 **Winner**<br>
 iZeeM and Otto